-Join Curt Frye for an in-depth discussion in this video What you should know, part of Data-Analysis Fundamentals with Excel.
+Join Curt Frye for an in-depth discussion in this video What you should know, part of Learning Excel Data-Analysis.

 - Before I dive into the meat of the course, I would like to give you an overview of some of the skills that you should have to succeed at Data Analysis Fundamentals with Excel.
 First, you should know how to gather and organize data effectively.
 Businesses generate a lot of data, and it's your job to bring that data into Excel so you can work with it.
 Next, you should be comfortable creating formulas in Excel.
 Pretty much all of the analysis that you do at least in the context of this course will involve Excel formulas.